ahmedhassan-eng/OIL_TPL/README.md

 ## About

 OIL_TPL is an initial attempt at making a complete OSEK Implementation Language (OIL) Syntax Language.
 For now, only .tpl files are supported.
 Bugs are expected, so please report them to me.
+I'll be constantly updating the package in the next weeks till I hit v1.0.0.

 OIL_TPL covers an array of syntax scopes, thus it is represented differently by every color scheme (theme).